iamstupid/AknsSim_proto_v2/docs/design.md

 ## Determinism
 - Deterministic ordering is a first-class constraint for tests and replays.
-- `EffectQueue` drains effects sorted by `(priority, dst, src, seq)`.
+- `EffectQueue` drains effects in FIFO order.
 - RNG uses xoshiro256** with splitmix64 seeding for reproducibility.

 ## ECS integration
-- `SimState` owns a Flecs `world` and exposes it to systems/components.
+- `SimState` owns an ECS-Lab `World` and exposes it to systems/components.
-- Components are plain C++ structs stored on Flecs entities.
+- Components are plain C++ structs stored on ECS-Lab entities.

 ## Script integration
 - `ScriptVM` holds a LuaJIT state and binds a `SimState` as its world.